dart-lang/language/working/union-types/nominative-union-types.md

 In every other way, the union type is just a normal type, with the subtype relationships defined above.
 The union type has no other purpose than allow multiple types being treated as one.

 ## Limitations and discussions

+### The subtying rules don't actually *work*

+if you have `abstract class C implements List<C> {}` and want to check whether `C` is a subtype of `Json`, as defined above, then you eventually have to try checking whether `C` is a subtype of `List<Json>`.
+Since `C` is a `List<C>`, all you need to check is whether `C` is a subtype of `Json`.
+Whoops.

+Which means that we probably need to prevent *any* cyclic references in the union types, which again makes them much less useful for actual recursive types like `Json`.

+We can declare classes for such a structure, for example sealed classes like `sealed class Json {}`, `class JsonValue<T> extends Json { T get value; }`, `class JsonList extends Json implements List<Json>` and `class JsonMap extends Json implements Map<String, Json>`.
+That's not the same.
+Checking whether something is a `Json` is simple, the object itself knows that.
+Whether it's a `JsonList` too.
+For the union `Json` type, there really is an infinite number of different subtypes that we need to potentially check for in order to determine whether a value belongs to the set of accepted values.
+The new type introduced is not a type that any object *inherently* implements.

+(Should we drop the subtyping, and only have assignability into the union type?
+No type relations between union types and non-union types other than `Never`, `Object` or `Object?`?
+Then a `List<C>` is-not-a `List<Json>` and vice-versa.
+And a `List<int>` is not a `List<Json>` either, only `List<Json>` itself is.
+Much more restricted, definitely.)

 ### Incompatible with existing `dynamic`-using types